-In addition to these requirements, the Contractor is to ensure that all overseas project staff undergo a cultural familiarisation session as part of their induction training.
-The purpose of this induction will be to introduce the project staff to the cultural sensitivities of the local communities and the expected behaviour of the staff in their interactions with these communities.
+In addition to these requirements, the Contractor is to ensure that all overseas project staff undergo a cultural familiarization session as part of their induction training.
+The purpose of this induction will be to introduce the project staff to the cultural sensitivities of the local communities and the expected behavior of the staff in their interactions with these communities.
 The MCA PST shall provide to the Contractor the approved service providers which shall include recognized NGOs and others for conducting this training.

 As per the SI Labour Act, article 46 states that no child under the age of twelve years shall be employed in any capacity whatsoever and article 47 states that a person under the age of fifteen shall not be employed or work in nay industrial undertaking, or in any branch thereof.
-As the Solomon Islands is a member of the International Labour Organisation which states that the minimum age for hazardous work is 18 and given that construction work with heavy machinery can be classed as hazardous work, the Contractor shall ensure that no children under the age of 18 are employed to work in a construction or physically demanding role.
+As the Solomon Islands is a member of the International Labour Organization which states that the minimum age for hazardous work is 18 and given that construction work with heavy machinery can be classed as hazardous work, the Contractor shall ensure that no children under the age of 18 are employed to work in a construction or physically demanding role, in labor that interferes with the child's education or be harmful to the child's health or physical, mental, spiritual, moral or social development The employer will conduct regular monitoring of the health, working conditions, hours of work and the other requirement as per the project's LMP and this ESMP.

-7.11.4 HIV/AIDS, Gender Based Violence, Human Trafficking and Sexual Abuse Exploitation
+7.11.3 HIV/AIDS, Gender Based Violence, Human Trafficking and Sexual Abuse Exploitation